Homemade Ramen for a Winter Donabe

 Tracy Matsue Loeffelholz

-Tracy is passionate about sharing the traditional Japanese cooking she learned as a fourth-generation Yonsei in Hawaii and exploring how ancient washoku principles can be applied to modern home kitchens.
+Tracy is passionate about sharing the traditional Japanese cooking she learned as a fourth-generation Yonsei in Hawaii.
 She is a recipe developer for Providence Heart Institute, teaches washoku cooking classes on Bainbridge Island and in Seattle, and is the founder of Bainbridge Island Miso.
 She has run a test kitchen working with international chefs to prepare their recipes for online cooking classes with American home cooks.
 She has certificates from the Institute for Integrative Nutrition and Harvard’s CHEF culinary coaching program.
 Website: IngredientsCount.com Instagram: @ingredientscount

 Go to Top